Quansight-Labs/free-threaded-compatibility/docs/porting.md

 This means we must analyze Python codebases to identify supported and unsupported multithreaded workflows and make changes to fix thread safety issues.
-This need is particularly acute for low-level code exposed to Python including C, C++, Cython, and Rust code exposed to Python, but even pure-python codebases can exhibit non-determinism and racies in the free-threaded build that are either very unlikely or impossible in the default configuration of the GIL-enabled build.
+This need is particularly acute for low-level code exposed to Python including C, C++, Cython, and Rust code exposed to Python, but even pure Python codebases can exhibit non-determinism and racies in the free-threaded build that are either very unlikely or impossible in the default configuration of the GIL-enabled build.